michaelzick/HoverBoard/ReadMe.md

-# What does this do?:
+# What does this do?
 This plugin cycles through text, separates out each word from the spaces and wraps them with html tags.

 ## How do I use it?